Your cold storage facility may look like any other warehouse from the outside—but you know that it is far different on the inside.

 Push back rack systems typically support two to five pallets per lane.

-This type of racking allows you to use technology to keep your product seamlessly moving.
-Radio shuttle racks are a semi-automated storage and retrieval system that provides maximum warehouse space use.
+This type of racking allows you to use the latest technology to keep your product seamlessly moving.
+Pallet rack shuttles are a semi-automated storage and retrieval system that provides maximum warehouse space use.

 Operated by battery-powered remote control, a low-profile shuttle car loads or unloads pallets into the lane.